-(Rear Window Defogger): Press to turn the rear window defogger on or off.
+(the ar Window Defogger): Press to turn the rear window defogger on or off.
 The rear window defogger stays on for about 15 minutes, before turning off if the vehicle is moving at a slower speed.
 At higher speeds, the rear window defogger may stay on continuously.
 With each additional press, the defogger runs for about 10 minutes.
 The defogger can also be turned off by turning off the engine.

 The heated outside rearview mirrors turn on when the rear window defogger button is on and helps to clear fog or frost from the surface of the mirrors.
-See Heated Mirrors on page 2-28.
+See Heated Mirrors on page 2-27.

 Notice: Do not try to clear frost or other material from the inside of the front windshield and rear window with a razor blade or anything else that is sharp.
-This may damage the rear window defogger grid and affect your radio's ability to pick up stations clearly.
-The repairs would not be covered by your warranty.

-/ (Heated and Ventilated Seats): Press to heat or ventilate the seat.
-See Heated and Ventilated Front Seats on page 3-10.
+This may damage the rear window defogger grid and affect the radio's ability to pick up stations clearly.
+The repairs would not be covered by the vehicle warranty.
+I ≝ / ≝ (Heated and Ventilated Seats, If Equipped): Press to heat or ventilate the seat.
+See Heated and Ventilated Front Seats on page 3-9.

 Remote Start Climate Control Operation: For vehicles with remote vehicle start, the climate control system automatically heats and cools the vehicle based on the temperature inside and outside of the vehicle.
 The climate control displays will be blank.
-See Remote Vehicle Start on page 2-12.
+See Remote Vehicle Start on page 2-10.